kristofzerbe/kiko.io/source/_posts/2022/The-State-of-the-Blog.md

 Hexo is based on a structure of posts and pages, where posts can be aggregated in various ways, whether in the time-based archive or via tags and categories.
 Posts has to have a specific structure, regarding the Frontmatter in the MD file and teh storage of attached images.
 Hexo offers the user a separate command for this: ``hexo new``, which works with template files in the folder ``scaffolds``.

 For the presentation of my posts, I decided to incorporate my passion of photography by assigning a unique header image to each post (and most pages).
-How I implemented this, I have described in the article {% post_link 2020/Automatic-Header-Images-in-Hexo %}.
+How I implemented this, I have described in the article {% post_link Automatic-Header-Images-in-Hexo %}.
 The main point is, when I create a new post, I automatically and randomly pick a photo (in the three media-dependent versions *normal*, *tablet* and *mobile*) from a pool, copy the images to the appropriate delivery folder and bind it to the new post via frontmatter.
 For this I've written the Hexo event hook ``on-new-get-photo-for-post.js``, which runs on the command ``hexo new post "<title-of-new-post>"``.

 Works great, except for the fact that I'm often on the go and using a Node.JS-powered command towards an SSG project hosted on GitHub definitely doesn't work on an Android smartphone.
 So, how do I get it to create a new post remotely?